matzsoft/adventofcode/tools/adventOfCode/README.md

 The make subcommand is used to create a new problem solution skeleton.
 It takes a single argument, the name of the solution.
 The command `adventOfCode make day12` performs the following actions:

+1. If the problem is not yet released, wait until it is, presenting a count down.
+1. Display the problem's webpage in Safari.
 1. Creates the day12.swift file.
 1. Creates the input/day12.txt file.
 1. Simulates an `adventOfCode open day12` command.